EVERYONE

 In California, a Caregiver's Authorization Affidavit allows a parent to give another caregiver the right to authorize school enrollment and medical care for a child should the parent be unable to continue care.
 This does NOT provide legal guardianship.

-Legal & Community Resources
+Legal and Community Resources

-Legal Support & Additional Resources
+Legal Support and Additional Resources

 Care providers play a vital role in helping families maintain access to public benefits and trusted legal services.